Skip to primary menu Skip to main content Skip to footer content

 Join us for a debut screening of this new film, along with a conversation with Natasha and local housing activists.
 Resident organizers will also join virtually from New York to share their personal stories and ways to support their ongoing fight against gentrification and displacement.

 FREE.
 Light bites and refreshments included.
 Space is limited.
-Please register in advance (registration will open September 23).
+Please register in advance.

 About the film